g-soldera/social-linking/README.md

 ## New Features Log

-* Added popup when clicking on avatar.
+- Added popup when clicking on avatar.
 Popup closes when escape is pressed, on click in closeButton or on click out the popup.
+- Added dark mode check.
+If the browser has not dark mod preference set, the default theme will be light.

 ## Contact